Vendor Access Agreement

 Please do not solicit physicians, management or other personnel while on Catholic Health property without prior authorization from the Purchasing Department.

 If you will have access to patient or clinical areas while in Catholic Health facilities, you will be required to show proof of immunization to Rubella, Rubeola (MMR) and you must have had a PPD (tuberculosis) test within the past 12 months.
+You must also be fully vaccinated against COVID-19 (which includes the booster) and be able to show acceptable proof of vaccination.

 If you have access to patients or patient’s health information, you may be considered a HIPAA Business Partner of Catholic Health and you may be required to execute a HIPAA Business Associate Agreement, which will be kept on file within the Contracts Management division of the Purchasing Department.